-Steam banana cakes are not too sugary, and they are covered with a rich coconut sauce and toasted sesame seeds on top.
-You need a dairy-free, gluten-free, and vegan-friendly dessert, right?
+Steam banana cakes are not too sugary and are covered with rich coconut sauce and toasted sesame seeds.
+You need a dairy-free, vegan-friendly, and gluten-free sweet treat, right?
 Feel free to opt for this one!

 Popular And Delightful Vietnamese Puddings and Sweet Soups For Desserts